-At Warwick House we have a real appreciation for the importance of working with parent's, family members, carers and significant persons in the lives of our children.
-We acknowledge that some of our children may live quite a distance from their family, friends, and significant person's, therefore where appropriate we promote and facilitate regular contact(s), ensuring where appropriate they are supervised, and or the child make it safely to their family, and are there for collection at the end of the agreed time or facilitate contact at Warwick House.
+At Morton Lea we have a real appreciation for the importance of working with parent's, family members, carers and significant persons in the lives of our children.
+We acknowledge that some of our children may live quite a distance from their family, friends, and significant person's, therefore where appropriate we promote and facilitate regular contact(s), ensuring where appropriate they are supervised, and or the child make it safely to their family, and are there for collection at the end of the agreed time or facilitate contact at Morton Lea.
 We also encourage the children to telephone family, friends, and significant persons regularly.
-The care team also regularly liaise with family, friends and provide updates of how the child is progressing and maintain important and significant links.
-We do realise the stresses placed on children and their families when they do not live together, and we are sensitive to the needs of the child and their family.
-The Child's Placement Plan details any and all contacts that are permitted.
+The care team also regularly liaise with family, friends and provide updates of how the children are progressing, and maintain important and significant links.
+We do realise the stresses placed on children and their families when they do not live together and we are sensitive to the needs of the child and their family.
+The children's Placement Plan details any and all contacts that are permitted.

 We encouraged parents, family, significant people to maintain good levels of contact as it is congruent with Placement plans and CLA arrangements and agreements.
-We can also support this by providing paid accommodation with up to 10 visits per year within the locality, the child can stay with their parent/guardian but this would have to be suitably risk assessed including social worker permission and appropriate to the child's safety, we can also offer supervised contact during these visits.
+We can also support this by providing paid accommodation with up to 10 visits per year within the locality, the children can stay with their parent/guardian but this would have to be suitably risk assessed including social worker permission and appropriate to the child's safety, we can also offer supervised contact during these visits.

-The children are encouraged to participate in all decisions within Warwick House and in relation to their Care, thus encouraging them to have their "voice heard" and have inclusion in all aspects of their care and the home environment.
-The children who currently reside at Warwick are encouraged to make decisions around alterations to the home, furniture and the decoration.
-They all fully engaged in choosing inspiring and motivating quotes to be put on the walls around the home along with photos this is to ensure that it is their ideas and tastes, that make their home so that they take pride in their home.
+The children are encouraged to participate in all decisions within Morton Lea and in relation to their Care, thus encouraging them to have their "voice heard" and have inclusion in all aspects of their care and the home environment.
+The children who will reside at Morton Lea will be encouraged to make decisions around alterations to the home, furniture and the decoration.
+They all fully engaged in choosing inspiring and motivating quotes to be put on the walls around the home this was to ensure that it is their ideas and tastes, so that they take pride in their home.
 We also encourage all children to have full inclusion with regards to changes to the home, as well as making their living space, exciting and fun.

-When each child arrives at Warwick House, they receive an in-house Induction, this is a written document that the child can keep to refer to during their stay if required.
-This Induction is to ensure that they are familiar with the procedures and routines within the house, this includes the fire drill, evacuation procedure, complaints procedure as well knowing where everything is located within the house and grounds, and what the rules and boundaries are.
+Each child when they arrive at Morton Lea receive an in house Induction, this is a written document that the children can keep to refer to during their stay if required.
+This Induction is to ensure that they are familiar with the procedures and routines within the house, this includes the fire drill and evacuation procedure as well knowing where everything is located within the house and grounds, and what the rules and boundaries are.

-All our children receive rolling key worker sessions during the month.
-The aim of key worker sessions are for the child, to discuss on a 1-1 basis, any worries/anxieties, their placement plan, progression, areas for development, family contact (where applicable), set targets and any other topics or at times, issues they may have.
-The information gained in these sessions are used to update the child's placement plan and set daily or short and long-term targets.
+All our children will receive monthly rolling keyworker sessions from their appointed key worker, as well as all staff contributing.
+The aim of keyworker sessions are for the children to discuss on a 1-1 basis their placement plan, progress, areas for development, family contact (where applicable) and any other issues they may have.
+The information gained in these sessions are used to update the children's placement plan and set daily, short and long term targets.
 This also aids the writing of care and review reports.